Martina Big: Career and personal life

 Big was born in Rhineland-Palatinate, West Germany.
 After receiving a high school diploma, she began a career as a flight attendant alongside her longtime partner Michael, who was a pilot.
 She quit working as a flight attendant in 2012 to pursue modeling and acting full-time.
 In 2017, Big confirmed in the Swedish television show Outsiders that she has the biggest breasts in Europe, employing a water displacement test.

+On September 21, 2018, Big married her long-time partner Michael on a palm-lined beach on the Big Island of Hawaii.